andrewstepanets/aws-crud-auth-cdk/README.md

 - Add batch upload of scenarios via CSV files
 - Upload files to S3
-- Scan uploaded files for malware using an ClamAV antivirus engine
 - Process only clean files asynchronously
 - Persist validated data into DynamoDB
 - Notify users about processing results